-April 6, 8:30am • SFU Woodward's — Goldcorp Centre for the Arts • part of a series on Game
+June 1, 8:30am • SFU Woodward's — Goldcorp Centre for the Arts • part of a series on Craft

 Natacha V. Beim is recognized internationally as an educational leader, author, speaker, child advocate and parenting expert.
 She created an educational approach based on children’s brain development and the values of contribution and empathy.
 In 1996, she founded Core Education & Fine Arts Junior Kindergarten schools, which are highly recognized in North America.
 Born in Uruguay and raised in Montréal, Canada, she has traveled extensively and studied educational systems around the world.
 As a pioneer in the field of modern education, Beim continually pursues studies in the field developmental psychology focusing on the early years.